Faber Tests

 2. Create a “figure-4” position with the patient's affected leg.
 Ensure that the ankle is placed on the opposite knee.

-3. Gently push the knee of the patient’s affected side toward the examining table.
+3. The hip is positioned in flexion, abduction, and external rotation.
+The examiner presses down on the bent leg's medial knee, directing the force backward toward the examining table.
 You may use one hand to do this while the other hand must be placed on the pelvis or opposite hip to prevent it from moving.

 Feel free to write down any additional notes, observations, or findings you may have in the space provided at the bottom of the template.

-Practitioners such as general physicians, physical therapists, orthopedic specialists, and sports therapists may use the FABER test as one of the assessments to determine if the patient has any hip, lumber, or sacroiliac joint pathologies.
+Practitioners such as general physicians, physical therapists, orthopedic specialists, and sports physical therapy and medicine experts may use the FABER Test as one of the assessments to determine if the patient has any hip, lumber, or sacroiliac joint pathologies.

 To be more specific, the mentioned practitioners can use this test when their patient is exhibiting the following symptoms: